Abdelrahman-Abuhelal/Training-Management-Platform/README.md

 # Exalt-Training-Platform
-EXALT Training Platform Application is designed to streamline and enhance the process of managing training positions for Palestinian students within EXALT branches during summer or winter breaks.
+EXALT Training Platform Application is designed to streamline and enhance the process of managing training periods for Palestinian students within EXALT branches during summer or winter breaks.
 The primary goal of this application is to provide a centralized platform for HR managers, supervisors, and trainees to efficiently oversee and participate in the training process.